richgel999/neural_tex_block_compression/README.md

 * Learned interpolation kernels expressed as a few global parameters rather than as decoder inputs.

+## Prior art disclosure: Updated Sept.
+6, 2026

+* This has been implemented and tested: Higher quality results are achieved if the 2nd lower resolution latent channels are bilinear sampled.
+1/4, 1/6, 1/8, and 1/16 resolution lower res "color" latents (containing 2-8 channels or more) have been tested so far.
+* So far the best results have been a full texture resolution "selectors" latent, which is quantized
+* to 1-5 bits/channel, and has 1-3 channels (typically 1 for a single texture, 2-3 for a full material).
+This is effectively "sampled" using point sampling (nearest).
+The full resolution "selectors" latent holds the highest spatial frequencies and is itself compressible using lossy (DCT/DST) or lossless coding.
+* The 2nd latent, which is created using quantization-aware training with ES and quantized to 4-8 bits/channel, contains 2-8 channels (possible more for complex materials), but typically 2-4 channels are used for textures and materials.
+* Training a 2 level neural block texture like this is essentially like a hybrid between traditional GPU textures and neural textures.
+The training program uses exhaustive evaluation in each training step to determine the best "selectors" to use given the current latent and MLP weights.

 ## Status

 This is a deliberately simple research testbed for learning and experimentation,